The Guide - introduction

 Wherever possible, we involve people with lived experience of using services, or of caring for someone who does, in our scrutiny work.
 We know that this keeps us grounded and often makes it easier for children and adults to share their experiences with us.

-The Care Inspectorate has an involvement team that recruits and supports volunteers to work on inspections across our organisation, including strategic inspections.
+The Care Inspectorate has a team that recruits and supports volunteers to work on inspections across our organisation, including strategic inspections.
 There is a specific team to support young people with experience of care services, between the ages of 18 and 26.

 If you have lived experience of social work and social care services, or care for someone who does, and would like to know more about becoming involved in strategic inspections, please email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.